A Path Forward Exhibit

 https://c2cjournal.ca/2020/11/sir-john-a-macdonald-saved-more-native-lives-than-any-other-prime-minister/

-Gordon Fox about 2 years ago
+Gordon Fox over 2 years ago

 I agreed with the decision to remove the Macdonald statue from its location in front of the public library on Picton Main Street, as the statue had become a lightning rod for controversy and rancour.
 However, I feel that it is important for the statue to be displayed again in the appropriate historical context so that the community can learn from this history and hopefully chart a better path forward.